Business Development Service Agent

 Learn more about the Volunteer experience in Senegal: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Senegal accepts couples' applications.
-One partner must qualify for this Business Development Service Agent position with the Community Economic Development project and the other must qualify for Senegal's Health project as a Community Health Support Agent.
-As part of the COVID-19 prevention measures, married couples live in independent housing and are connected to a resource family.
-Couples will live together throughout Pre-Service Training as well as throughout Peace Corps service.
+One partner must qualify for this Business Development Service Agent project and the other must qualify for Senegal's Community Health Support Agent project.
+Married couples live with host families, as do non-married Volunteers.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.

 Does this sound like the position for you?